 The investment will inject in the region of £32m into the local economy.
-The partnership will provide a collaborative approach to plan social housing to meet local needs by building in the right places with the right mix of house types for families, older people and people with additional needs.
+The partnership will provide a collaborative approach, guided by the Housing Needs Study, to plan for social housing to meet local needs by building in the right places with the right mix of house types for families, older people and people with additional needs.